jsjoberg/jsjoberg.github.io/README.md

 #  Home Page Source Code
-This repository continas the source code for Johan's home page.
+This repository contains the source code of my personal home page.